 The Fix-It Club offers hundreds of free Fix-It Guides for repairing broken things around the home and garage.
 Occasionally you won’t be able to or won’t want to fix it yourself.
 That’s okay.
-There’s someone else out there who can perform refrigerator repair, bicycle repair, plaster repair, jewelry repair, or any other repair you need done.
+There’s probably someone else out there who can perform refrigerator repair, bicycle repair, plaster repair, jewelry repair, or any other repair you need done.
 When should you consider hiring someone for a local repair?

 - When it's something you shouldn't be messing with, such as a microwave's magnetron or a freezer's refrigerant